Corpus Christi Chapter

 Education

-DAR members have always considered education an important aspect of the Society’s mission.
+DAR members have always considered education an important aspect of the National Society's mission.
 Chapter members work with our local youth through various educational programs.
-In the Corpus Christi Chapter we support area schools through our NJROTC Awards, History Essay Contests, and DAR Good Citizen Contests.
+In the Corpus Christi Chapter NSDAR we support area schools through our ROTC awards, American History and Christopher Columbus Essay Contests, and DAR Good Citizens program.

 American History Essay Contest